 British pharmaceutical company AstraZeneca has just reached a settlement with the Department of Justice over AstraZeneca Seroquel investigations.
 The drug Seroquel, an anti-psychotic medication, has come under fire for being marketed for unapproved purposes.
 The drugmaker has agreed to pay the Department of Justice $520 million in restitution.
-It will hardly make them think about guaranteed loans to cover for the expense, as the drug itself sold about $4.9 billion worth last year.
+It will hardly make them think about loans to cover for the expense, as the drug itself sold about $4.9 billion worth last year.

 AstraZeneca Seroquel marketed for wrong purposes

 The qualms over AstraZeneca Seroquel were based on the drug being marketed for purposes other than those it is approved for.
 The DOJ also alleges there were physician kickbacks of payday cash for prescribing the drug for off-label purposes.
 The drug Seroquel is quetiapine, which is used to treat schizophrenia and certain bi-polar disorders.
 Physicians may prescribe a medication for an off-label use if they deem it appropriate.
 However, pharmaceutical drugs aren’t to be marketed for off label uses; the FDA considers that a no-no.